rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 7. Add the fax user and then select apply.

 # Provision and enroll Cisco ATA SIP Device.
-1. Get the latest firmware from cisco.
+1. Get the latest firmware from cisco for the Cisco ATA.
-2. Isntall the latest firmware
+2. Install the latest firmware: Administrator ->Firmware Upgrade
+3. Reboot.
+4. Reset Admin Passwor
-3. thing 2
+5. thing 2
-4. thing 3
+6. thing 3
-5.
+7.